cgpeanut/DeployingResources2GCPusingTerraform/README.md

 - Configuration files describe to Terraform the components needed to run a single application or your entire data center.
 - Generates an execution plan describing what it will do to reach the desired state, and executes it to build the entire infrastructure.
 - As the configuration changes, Terraform is able to determine what changed and create incremental execution plans whihc can be applied.
 - The infrastructure Terraform can manage includes low-level components such as DNS entries, SaaS features etc.
+# Benefits from Terraform
+    1. Infrastructure as Code
+    2. Execution Plans
+    3. Change Automation